hunterjackson/docs/source/hazelcast.rst

 *Avro* In this mode the Sink converts the SinkRecords from Kafka to Avro encoded byte arrays.
 *Json* In this mode the Sink converts the SinkRecords from Kafka to Json strings and stores the resulting bytes.

-This behaviour is controlled by the KCQL statement in the ``connect.hazelcast.export.route.query`` option.
+This behaviour is controlled by the KCQL statement in the ``connect.hazelcast.sink.kcql`` option.
 The default is JSON.

 Configurations
 --------------

-``connect.hazelcast.export.route.query``
+``connect.hazelcast.sink.kcql``

 KCQL expression describing field selection and routes.